-Consistency controls
+Consistency values

-Consistency controls provide a balance between the availability of the objects and the consistency of those objects across different Storage Nodes and sites, as required by your application.
+Consistency provides a balance between the availability of the objects and the consistency of those objects across different Storage Nodes and sites.
+You can change the consistency as required by your application.

 By default, StorageGRID guarantees read-after-write consistency for newly created objects.
 Any GET following a successfully completed PUT will be able to read the newly written data.
 Overwrites of existing objects, metadata updates, and deletes are eventually consistent.
 Overwrites generally take seconds or minutes to propagate, but can take up to 15 days.